European-Unified-ID/EUID-docs/docs/endpoints/post-token-validate.md

 import Link from '@docusaurus/Link';

 # POST /token/validate
-Validate that an advertising token matches the specified hashed or unhashed email address.
+Validates that an advertising token matches the specified hashed or unhashed email address.

 Used by: This endpoint is used mainly by publishers.